ietf-wg-cellar/flac-specification/flac.md

 For example, take a partition with Rice parameter 3 containing a folded residual sample with 38 as value, which is 0b100110 in binary.
 The most significant part is 0b100 (4) and is stored unary as 0b00001, the least significant part is 0b110 (6) and stored as is.
 The Rice code word is thus 0b00001110.
 The Rice code words for all residual samples in a partition are stored consecutively.

 To decode a Rice code word, zero bits must be counted until encountering a one bit, after which a number of bits given by the Rice parameter must be read.
 The count of zero bits is shifted left by the Rice parameter (i.e. multiplied by 2 raised to the power Rice parameter) and bitwise ORed with (i.e. added to) the read value.
 This is the folded residual value.
 An even folded residual value is shifted right 1 bit (i.e. divided by two) to get the (unfolded) residual value.
-An odd folded residual value is gets shifted right 1 bit and all bits flipped (1 added to and divided by -2) to get the (unfolded) residual value, subject to negative numbers being signed two's complement on the decoding machine.
+An odd folded residual value is shifted right 1 bit and then has all bits flipped (1 added to and divided by -2) to get the (unfolded) residual value, subject to negative numbers being signed two's complement on the decoding machine.

 [Appendix examples](#examples) shows decoding of a complete coded residual.